sondresl/Timelisteskript/README.md

 ## How to:

-For å generere timelisten trenger du tre elemter:
+For å generere timelisten trenger du tre elementer:

 - Skriptet
 - Blank timeliste